When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 BPA-Free Is the Way to Be

-Your child will explore magnetic possibilities and architectural ideas as they build different designs and shapes.
-Additionally, the Magformers Challenger set is made using high-quality materials to ensure your child’s safety.
+Your child will explore magnetic possibilities and engineering ideas as they build.
+Additionally, the Magformers Challenger set is made using high-quality, sonic-welded plastic to ensure your child’s safety.

 Melissa & Doug Fishing Game